The art of effective test taking

 Test-taking ability can be divided into three categories: Mastery of basic knowledge and information, awareness of test-taking techniques and strategies, and finally, freedom from anxiety that, if present at a high level, will interfere will application of both of the other categories.

-Understanding the question The question is called the stem , and the answer choices are called distracters.
+The question is called the stem , and the answer choices are called distracters.
 The purpose of a distracter is to distract you from identifying and choosing the correct answer.
 Thus, in the process of taking a multiple-choice test, all of your knowledge, expertise, and judgment are utilized.

 In effective test construction, the stem is direct and to the point.
 This means that the question is asking for one particular response and that you should not read other information into the question.
 Often, you will find questions that are asking for "common sense" answers.